 - Mozart & Strauss concert Euro 30.00

-Your Tour Manager starts the day by introducing the group to the city’s historical heritage.
+Your Trip Manager starts the day by introducing the group to the city’s historical heritage.
 There’s the imperial grandeur of Schönbrunn Palace, the elegantly ornate State Opera House and St. Stephen’s Cathedral – a Gothic masterpiece.
 Cruise down Kärntner Strasse, Vienna’s main shopping spot and buy some traditional ceramics and materials for gifts back home.

 There’s free time to check out the magnificent squares and majestic palaces or the city’s art galleries.
 Take a break in a coffee house like the locals do or wander along the Danube River.